ansible/ansible-documentation/docs/docsite/rst/galaxy/user_guide.rst

 :dfn:`Ansible Galaxy` refers to the `Galaxy <https://galaxy.ansible.com>`_  website, a free site for finding, downloading, and sharing community developed collections and roles.

 Use Galaxy to jump-start your automation project with great content from the Ansible community.
 Galaxy provides pre-packaged units of work such as :ref:`roles <playbooks_reuse_roles>`, and :ref:`collections <collections>`.
 The collection format provides a comprehensive package of automation that may include multiple playbooks, roles, modules, and plugins.
+See the `Galaxy documentation <https://ansible.readthedocs.io/projects/galaxy-ng/en/latest/>`_ for full details on Galaxy.

 .. contents::
    :local: